krutik2966/ColorGame/README.md

 # ColorGame
-This ia a basic RGB color game.
+This is a basic RGB color game.